How to Save Money on Groceries and Earn Money at the Same Time

 1. Examine the Flyers

 We have flyers delivered to our house each week.
 The flyers are for the stores in our area, so we know what is on sale close by.
 We go through each flyer and write down what we plan to buy and the sale price for each item, sorted by store.
 I am surprised that some stores have an item at their "sale price", while another store offers that item for cheaper at their "regular" price.
-I think some stores like to inflate their prices to catch those of us to aren't paying attention.
+I think some stores like to inflate their prices to catch those of us that aren't paying attention.

 Sometimes we get coupons with the flyers.
 It seems old school, but we cut out any coupons that we could use at the grocery store.
 Why not save 50 cents or a dollar on something you will buy anyway.